Red lotus (Nymphaea pubescens)

 • Buddhist and Hindu traditions viewed lotus flowers as symbols of enlightenment emerging from muddy waters

 Folk wisdom across Asian and African regions spoke of the Red Lotus as a bridge between earth and spirit.
-Healers would gather the petals at dawn, believing this timing captured the plant’s most potent essence.
+Healers would gather petals at dawn.
+They believed this timing captured the plant’s most potent essence.

-Egyptian tomb paintings depict lotus flowers in funeral rites, suggesting their role in guiding souls to the afterlife.
-Ancient texts describe floating lotus ceremonies where communities released petals into rivers during seasonal transitions, marking important agricultural cycles and spiritual renewal periods.
+Egyptian tomb paintings depict lotus flowers in funeral rites.
+This suggests their role in guiding souls to the afterlife.
+Ancient texts describe floating lotus ceremonies where communities released petals into rivers during seasonal transitions.
+These rituals marked agricultural cycles and spiritual renewal.

 lotus, seed pod, plant